AmelMansour/KES2026/README.md

 ⚙️ Methodology

-The proposed framework introduces an end-to-end pipeline for EMS optimization, integrating data-driven modeling, multi-objective optimization, and Deep Q-Network (DQN).
+The proposed framework introduces an end-to-end pipeline for EMS optimization, integrating data-driven modeling, multi-objective optimization, and DQN.
 As illustrated in Figure~\ref{fig:framework}, the system combines global planning with real-time decision-making.

 * Data Preprocessing and Feature Engineering:
 Raw EMS incident data are cleaned and transformed into structured features, including temporal attributes and priority levels derived from incident types.